helidon-io/helidon/docs/se/config/introduction.md

 When it reads configuration text from sources, the config system uses config parsers to translate that text into the in-memory data structures representing that configuration.

 The config system includes several built-in parsers, such as for the Java properties, YAML, JSON, and HOCON formats.
 See [this section][this-section] for how to change your `pom.xml` to make parsers for those formats available to your application.
-Then your application can invoke the [config builder’s `addParser`][config-builder-s-addparser] method so that builder will use the parsers you choose.
+Then your application can invoke the [config builder’s `addParser`][config-builder-s] method so that builder will use the parsers you choose.

 You can extend the system with custom parsers of your own.
 Implement the [`ConfigParser`][configparser] interface, then construct a `Config.Builder` using the `addParser` method, passing an instance of your customer parser.
 Invoke one of the `sources` methods to include a source that uses the custom format and then build the `Config` object.